PKilgarriff/bank_tech_test/design.md

 printStatement() would be more descriptive than just balance()

 - balance will also be a property, but only contain the current balance

+Would Statement Printer also be pulled out into its own class as well?

+- SRP